prometheus/prometheus/README.md

 Go environment with [version 1.8 or greater installed](http://golang.org/doc/install).

-You can directly use the `go` tool to download and install the `prometheus` and `promtool` binaries into your `GOPATH`.
-We use Go 1.5's experimental vendoring feature, so you will also need to set the `GO15VENDOREXPERIMENT=1` environment variable in this case:
+You can directly use the `go` tool to download and install the `prometheus` and `promtool` binaries into your `GOPATH`:

-    $ GO15VENDOREXPERIMENT=1 go get github.com/prometheus/prometheus/cmd/...
+    $ go get github.com/prometheus/prometheus/cmd/...
     $ prometheus --config.file=your_config.yml

 You can also clone the repository yourself and build using `make`: